 Computer viruses are almost as old as the computer itself with the first-ever virus created in 1971 called the “Creeper system”.
 It was a self-replicating virus that could fill up the hard drive of any computer and make it impossible to use.
 As years passed technology moved forward but so did malicious software.
 Up until recently, the only way to detect malicious software on your computer was by using a signature-based antivirus protection software.
 With advancements in artificial intelligence, we can now safely say that signature-based protection is a thing of the past, just like the “Creeper system”.
-We have entered the age of Next-Gen antivirus endpoint protection, which is completely autonomous and powered by AI.
+We have entered the age of Next-Gen antivirus endpoint security, which is completely autonomous and powered by AI.

 Traditional Antivirus (AV) solutions relied on signature-based protection.
 This means that the AV relied on having access to a large database of malicious files, unsafe websites, and so on.
 This would require the end-user to constantly update their antivirus solution, make sure that the software is constantly getting new information from the servers, and hope that the database their AV product relies on is keeping up with the progress of malicious attacks.
 This approach causes a lot of issues; keeping the database up to date is almost impossible due to innovative ways threat actors use to infiltrate machines and even entire networks.
 As A.I. progresses through the years, it is emerging as the logical solution to this problem.